jamesrharwood/srqr/items/sample.md

 ---
 id: sampling-strategy
 title: Sampling strategy
+checklist: Describe how and why research participants, documents, or events were selected; criteria for deciding when no further sampling was necessary, and the rationale for those criteria.
 ---

+## What to write

 Describe how and why research participants, sites, documents/artifacts, and/or events were selected for inclusion in (and, if appropriate, exclusion from) the study, along with a justification for this strategy.

 Describe the sampling strategy rather than simply labeling it (e.g., "purposive" or "snowball"), since such labels do not have a universally accepted definition and, more importantly, procedures tend to be study- specific.